Schwintek Slide Out Only Goes One Direction: Complete Troubleshooting

 The Problem

-Your Schwintek slide's one-directional movement despite replacing all components indicates a polarity or relay switching problem in the control system.
+You can fix your stubborn one-way Schwintek slide in under 15 minutes by checking just two simple wiring connections that most RV owners overlook.
 The fact that reversing the RET and EXT wires changes the direction confirms the motors work but the controller isn't properly switching polarity for bidirectional operation.

 What's Going Wrong